 GST, the biggest tax reform in the country, is to undergo a major revamp in the second term of the year 2019.
-The year 2018 saw the approval of the new and simplified return system (27th GST council meet) and the rules for the same were laid in the 28th GST Council meet.
-Meanwhile, in order to simplify GST return system, form GSTR 2 and GSTR 3 were suspended for their complex structure, while form GSTR 1 and GSTR 3B were retained (only to be discontinued upon successful transition of the new GST return system)
+The year 2018 saw the approval of the new return system (27th GST council meet) and the rules for the same were laid in the 28th GST Council meet.
+Meanwhile, in order to simplify GST return system, form GSTR 2 and GSTR 3 were suspended for their complex structure, while form GSTR 1 and GSTR 3B were retained (only to be discontinued upon successful transition of the new return system)

 - Normal Return – FORM GST RET-1 (Shall be able to declare all types of outward supplies, inward supplies and take credit on missing invoices)

 - Monthly Normal

 - Sahaj Return – FORM GST RET-2 ( Quarterly)

 - Sugam Return – FORM GST RET-3 ( Quarterly)

 Outward supply under B2C and B2B category and inward supplies attracting reverse charge only

 These tax returns are being introduced to free the small taxpayers from the hassles of taxation, thereby helping them to focus on the growth of their business.

 - Who are small taxpayer in GST Regime?